 1864 Edwin Booth opens a four-month stand in Hamlet at the old Winter Garden Theatre.

-1909 Eugene Ionesco is born in Slatina, Romania today.
-Ionesco will be remembered for his founding of the Theatre of the Absurd, a school of thought which abolished realistic and psychological theatre.
-Rhinoceros and The Chairs are just two of his plays that broke new ground.
-He died in 1994.
+1909 Eugene Ionesco is born in Slatina, Romania.
+Ionesco is remembered for his founding of the Theatre of the Absurd, a school of thought which abolishes realistic and psychological theatre.
+Rhinoceros and The Chairs are just two of his plays that break new ground.
+He dies in 1994.

 1911 At London's Savoy Theatre, there is a special performance by the Pioneer Players of Laurence Houseman's Pains and Penalties: The Defence of Queen Caroline.
 It had been banned because it dealt with royalty in an unflattering way.

 1930 Rex Harrison makes his London debut as the Hon.
 Fred Thrippleton in Florence Kilpatrick's Getting George Married at the Everyman Theatre.

 1935 Jane Cowl is the First Lady at New York's Music Box Theatre.
 This comedy is directed by George S. Kaufman, co-writer with Katharine Dayton.
 The play deals with an influential Washington lady, modeled after Alice Roosevelt Longworth.

 1940 Ethel Barrymore plays Miss Moffat in Emlyn Williams' play The Corn Is Green, about a teacher who changes the life of a small Welsh village.
 It opens at the National Theatre and runs 477 performances.